devhliu/wrt-project/README.md

 you can find further in respective folders (README.md).

   * #### radon_inversion
-        Octave/Matlab scripts for inversion of Radon transforms in 2D/3D using projection theorem
+        Octave/Matlab scripts for inversion of classical Radon transforms in 2D/3D using projection theorem

   * #### radon_analytic
         computations of Radon transforms in 3D of a test-function with compact support in